 - Vehicular Manslaughter – Utah Code § 76-5-205

 Whatever alcohol-related charges you or your family member may be facing, call Darwin Overson right away to start exploring your legal options.
-It is vital to begin analyzing the charges and preparing for court as soon as possible if you or a loved one has been arrested for DUI in Salt Lake City.
+It is vital to begin analyzing the charges and preparing for court as soon as possible if you or a loved one has been arrested for DUI in Salt Lake City or other areas of Utah.

-When Can You Be Charged with Drugged, Impaired, or Intoxicated Driving in Utah?
+When Can You Be Charged with Driving While Intoxicated?

-For example, CDL drivers, such as professional truck drivers, can be charged with intoxicated driving for having a BAC of just 0.04%.
-Under Utah law, drunk drivers who are under the legal drinking age of 21 can be charged with intoxicated driving for having a BAC as low as 0.01%.
+For example, CDL drivers, such as professional truck drivers, can be charged with intoxicated driving for having a BAC of just 0.04.
+Under state law, drunk drivers who are under the legal drinking age of 21 can be charged with intoxicated driving for having a BAC as low as 0.01.
 Utah strictly enforces a zero tolerance policy for drivers who drink while underage.

-When it comes to DUI with drugs instead of alcohol – for instance, driving under the influence of marijuana in Utah – the driver’s BAC is obviously not a measurable factor.
-In cases of suspected drugged driving, Utah relies partially on “drug recognition experts” (D.R.E.s), who undergo special training to detect the signs of intoxication by marijuana, methamphetamine, cocaine, heroin, and other controlled substances.
+When it comes to DUI with drugs instead of alcohol – for instance, driving under the influence of marijuana – the driver’s BAC is obviously not a measurable factor.
+In cases of suspected drugged driving, Utah relies partially on “drug recognition experts” (D.R.E.s), who undergo special training to detect the signs of intoxication by marijuana, methamphetamine, cocaine, heroin, prescription painkillers, and other controlled substances.

 Impaired driving is a separate but closely related offense under Utah Code § 41-6a-502.5.
 Depending on the circumstances, it may be possible to have a drunk driving conviction entered as an impaired driving conviction with the prosecutor’s agreement.
 Impaired driving is a lesser offense than intoxicated driving.

-Utah DUI Penalties: Jail Sentencing, Criminal Fines, and License Suspension
+Utah Drunk Driving Penalties: Jail, Fines, and License Suspension

 As mentioned above, intoxicated driving convictions can lead to the imposition of devastating penalties.
 These penalties can become even harsher if there are any aggravating factors, such as: